Do’s and Don’ts When Writing to the Pardon Attorney or President

 Use the second paragraph to establish your connection to the prisoner, if you have one and/or explain why they deserve clemency.

-John is my cousin, brother, husband, son… (Or) I have known John since the third grade…we grew up together and played sports/basketball/? or s/he was a very good student, etc. You may know some hardships this person went through, as in domestic violence, or trauma – if so, you can share.
+You can elaborate more on your relationship with Earlie (or John Doe) by sharing a story, such as I have known John since the third grade…we grew up together and played sports/basketball/? or s/he was a very good student, etc. You may know some hardships this person went through, as in domestic violence, divorce, wrong crowd, dropped out of school, drug addiction, or trauma – if so, you can share.

 (Create a positive, healthy image.)
 I always remember John as being a very compassionate person, that cared deeply about family…etc. (Add more reasons why you think John/Jane deserves clemency) John/Jane has taken advantage of many programs offered by the BOP and has a clear record of conduct. (give all reasons they have earned clemency) Not only does John deserve clemency, but his children deserve to reunite with their father/mother who were only 3 and 7 when s/he went to prison… (Or) Jane’s mother is in ill health and my concern is that she may pass away before Jane is released, which deprives a mother and daughter of a very important bond in the evolution of their relationship.
 I can’t imagine the anguish I would feel if I could not be at my mother’s side – the very person who brought me into this world – at the moment when she will depart.